chpr1510/KIDSzone/README.md

 # KIDSzone
-python application using tkinket , playsoung and gTTS
+python application using tkinker , playsoung and gTTS